This is Post 7 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 Why is it that only Buddhists practice Mindfulness?

 Students of comparative religions have asked ‘Why did the Buddha teach this mysterious, difficult-to-define, practice of ‘remembering’ that does not seem to have obvious parallels in Christianity, Islam, and other religious traditions?’
-This question takes us to the heart of the difference between the great monotheistic religions of Europe and the Middle East and the great non-theistic religion of Asia, and the answer is obvious.
+This question takes us to the heart of the difference between the great monotheistic religions of Europe and the Middle East, and Buddhism, the great non-theistic religion of Asia.
 The equivalent practice in the monotheistic religions is the remembering of the presence of God in the midst of the activities of life, a practice that is implicit and even taken for granted (and therefore unfortunately also forgotten) in those traditions.

 Remembering Consciousness, remembering the Divine